Phase transition of the 3-majority opinion dynamics with noisy interactions: Preliminaries

-By the lemma above, we deduce that there are up to three equilibrium configurations in expectation.
+By the lemma above, we deduce that there are three fixed points of the conditional expectation of the bias in the next step.
 The first one corresponds to $s=0$, and the other (possible) equilibrium correspond to the condition

 The latter condition results in

 which is well defined if only if $ p \le 1/3$.
 We will denote the absolute value of the latter two values by $\biaseq$.